top of page

 • Expired identification

-These mistakes often require re-signing, causing delays and added costs.
+These mistakes often require re-signing.

 Where Florida Notary Rules Apply

-Florida notary laws apply whether the notarization occurs:
+Florida notary laws apply regardless of location:

-• In a hospital or care facility
+• Hospitals or care facilities

-Remote Online Notarization in Florida (Brief Overview)
+Remote Online Notarization (RON) Overview

-Florida allows remote online notarization (RON), but:
+Florida allows remote notarization, but:

-• It requires special registration
+• It requires special authorization

 • Identity verification is stricter